veebch/photon/README.md

 An open-source light-meter that reproduces the functionality of expensive tools, using a few inexpensive parts.

+# Background

+An incident light-meter is an essential tool in photography.
+The sophisticated computation baked-in to modern cameras devotes a lot of effort guessing 'how much light is falling on the subject?".
+If you have the option of getting to the subject and taking a reading, everything becomes a lot easier.

 # Hardware

 - A Pi Pico.
 The people at Pimoroni have `uf2` files for the Pico that has all the modules you'll need